AssemblyScript/website/src/getting-started.md

 * Tweaking [compiler options](./compiler.md#compiler-options) in [`asconfig.json`](./compiler.md#configuration-file) to fit your project's needs.

-* Realizing that AssemblyScript is not quite TypeScript and that WebAssembly still has a way to go 🙂
+* Realizing that WebAssembly still has a ways to go 🙂

 But that's it already for a quick start.
 Read on to [learn more](/compiler.md)!